rahulr56/Mobile-Application-Development/README.md

 ##Description

 ###Activity_1:

+###Activity_2:
 	This activity includes building Area calculator there by introducing onClick operation for buttons and usage of Radio Buttons.

-###Activity_2:

 ###Activity_3:
+	This activity teches various aspects of Intents, passing data to intents and receiving data from another activity.
 ###Activity_4:
+	This activity is to demo the use of Asynchronous tasks and threadpools in android.
 ###Activity_5:

 ###Activity_6: